Skip to content

 cat .cliq/signals/_pipeline_status

-Phase never signals done.
+Phase never completes.
 The agent process may have crashed or the implementation may have hung.
-Check the agent’s tmux pane output and .cliq/signals/{phase}_error for error details.
-The orchestrator will eventually time out (20 minutes) and escalate.
+Check the agent’s tmux pane output.
+If the JSONL only has an ok message and the pane is dead, the agent crashed after ack but before completing.
+The orchestrator detects dead panes and escalates.

 Gate stuck in a loop.
 The gate keeps routing to the same phase without progress.
-Check reviewer_gate_iteration — if it’s approaching max_iterations, the gate will auto-escalate.
-Read the verdict history in gate_context.md to see what’s happening across iterations.
+Check the orchestrator log for iteration counts.
+If approaching max_iterations, the gate will auto-escalate.

 Stale signals from a previous run.
-The orchestrator calls SignalManager.clear_done() before activating each phase, so stale _done files are not normally an issue.
-If you’re debugging manually, you can clear all signals:
+The orchestrator clears the JSONL channel before activating each phase, so stale messages are not normally an issue.
+If you’re debugging manually:

 Terminal window